Thomas Jefferson once asked the rhetorical question:

 “Can the liberties of a nation be thought secure when we have removed their only firm basis, a conviction in the minds of the people that these liberties are of the gift of God?
 That they are not to be violated but with his wrath?”

-On this 23rd anniversary of the demise of Imam Khomeini, it is therefore quite appropriate to ask the question, what has religion got to do with politics?
+It is appropriate then to ask the question, what has religion got to do with politics?
 I suggest a great deal.
 From a Christian perspective, that we have responsibilities to both God and the state is clearly implied in Jesus’ enigmatic epigram, ‘Give back to Caesar what is Caesar’s and to God what is God’s.’
 (Matthew 22:21).
 The religious leaders had tried to expose Jesus as either a collaborator with or rebel against the Roman Empire.
 Here is the context: